icerpc/icerpc-docs/pages/icerpc/icerpc-protocol/connection-establishment.md

 connection must send a `Settings` frame and wait until it receives a `Settings` frame from the peer; there is however no requirement to specify any setting.

-icerpc currently provides a single setting, `MaxHeaderSize`.
+There is currently only one setting, `MaxHeaderSize`.
 It specifies the maximum size of the header of a request or response sent over this connection.

 Not specifying the `MaxHeaderSize` setting is equivalent to specifying its default value, 16,383.
 This default value